 The chart below indicates the absorption and float charge voltage behaviour at different temperatures.
 The graph displays the temperature compensation for a 12V system and uses a -16mV/°C temperature compensation coefficient.
-For a 24V system multiply the voltages by 2.
+For a 24V system multiply the voltages by 2 and for a 48V system multiply by 4.